Spread of the corona virus in Malaysia20th calendar week (05/16/2022 to 05/22/2022): 5.8 new infections per day per 100,000 inhabitants

 * DTP is a three times combined basic vaccination against diphtheria, pertussis (whooping cough) and tetanus, which should be given to children up to the age of 23 months.

-In Malaysia, 21.5% of all over 15-year-olds are still smokers.
+In Malaysia, 22.8% of all over 15-year-olds are still smokers.

 11 percent of newborns are underweight.

-Medical care provided by doctors and hospitals in Malaysia is below average compared to the world population.
+Medical suppliesMedical care provided by doctors and hospitals in Malaysia is below average compared to the world population.
 The country provides 1.9 hospital beds per 1000 inhabitants.
-The global mean here is 2.7 beds.
-Within the EU, 5.6 beds are available for every 1,000 residents.
+The global mean here is 2.9 beds.
+Within the EU, 4.6 beds are available for every 1,000 residents.

-With about 48,300 physicians in Malaysia, there are about 1.51 doctors per 1000 inhabitants.
+With about 49,000 physicians in Malaysia, there are about 1.51 doctors per 1000 inhabitants.
 Here again the comparison: worldwide this standard is 1.50 physicians per 1000 inhabitants and in the EU even 3.57.

-Due to the low level of care, the mortality of major known diseases can only be reduced in comparatively few cases.
-According to current information, about 17 percent of all people who suffer from cancer, diabetes, cardiovascular diseases or chylomicron retention disease (CRD) still die.
+Through medical care, the mortality rate of major known diseases can be reduced as far as possible.
+For example, only about 18 percent of all people who suffer from cancer, diabetes, cardiovascular diseases or chylomicron retention disease (CRD) currently die.